 Electric pressure cookers have a lot of buttons and sounds that can be a little disconcerting at first.
-Trust us, we tested six of them.
+Trust us, we tested eight of them.
 We looked for models with simple user interfaces that were intuitive and easy to learn from the beginning, with a clear digital display that helps you see exactly what’s happening.
 Our top pick lets you know it’s heating by clearly displaying “ON.”
 Once up to pressure, the cooking clock starts counting down.

 Though we wish warranties were a little better on these machines, most come with a one-year limited warranty on the pot.
 Things like gaskets, valve parts, and seals are generally not covered.
 You should replace these parts every one to three years, depending on use.
 This is true for electric and stovetop pressure cookers.